-19 Design Pattern: Observers
+Design Pattern: Observers

-The next design pattern is a bit different than the last ones.
+The last design pattern we will see this semester is a bit different than the last ones.
 It is more architectural, in the sense that it pertains to how classes are put together to achieve a certain goal.

 The motivating scenario is as follows.
 Suppose we have an object in the system that is in charge of generating news of interest for the rest of the application.
 For instance, perhaps it is in charge of keep track of user input, and tells the rest of the application whenever the user does something of interest.
 Or, it is in charge of maintaining a clock, and tells the rest of the application whenever the clock ticks one time step.
+(Not coincidentally, this is the scenario that occurs in Homework 6.)
 Is there a general approach for handling this kind of thing?